Chest reconstruction: Inverted "T"

-A transverse inframammary incision with free nipple areolar grafts may be one approach.
-If there is too much blousing of the skin, the alternatives are to extend the incision laterally (chasing a dog ear) or to make a vertical midline incision (inverted T).
+A transverse inframammary incision with free nipple areolar grafts is another approach.
+If there is too much blousing of the skin, the alternatives are to extend the incision laterally ("chasing a dog ear") or to make a vertical midline incision (inverted T).

-The areola is trimmed to an agreed upon diameter and the nipple sectioned with a pie-shaped excision and reconstituted.
-There may be varying sensory loss because of nerve disruption.
+As with double incision, for the free nipple grafts, the areola is trimmed to an agreed upon diameter and the nipple sectioned with a pie-shaped excision and reconstituted.

 Recovery and complications

-Recovery from chest reconstruction typically takes six to eight weeks, the first week of which is closely monitored to avoid surgical complications such as hematoma, seroma, infection and rejection, particularly of NAC.
-In order to minimize fluid buildup, patients are sent home wearing chest compression and sometimes drains, which are removed after a week.
+Recovery from chest reconstruction typically takes six to eight weeks, the first week of which is closely monitored to avoid surgical complications such as hematoma, seroma, infection and rejection.
+The rates of these complications vary depending on the procedure used, but are generally under 5%, with nipple-grafting procedures being associated with fewer overall complications.
+In order to minimize fluid buildup, patients are instructed to use a chest compression vest for 4 to 6 weeks; and sometimes drains, which are removed after a week.
 To minimize the risk of scar hypertrophy, patients are typically advised not to lift heavy weights overhead for four to six weeks.

 After recovery, some patients will require surgical revision, most commonly related to excess tissue near the lateral ends of inframammary incisions, called "dog ears".
 The rejection of the nipple and the development of keloid or hypertrophic scars also commonly require surgical revision.

 "Dog ear"

 Occasionally, the side limbs may be quite long, and the expression doctors use is "chasing a dog ear" into the axilla (or underarm).
 A dog ear may occur when the skin at the edge or corner of an incision 'flows over,' when there is too much gathering, usually at an angle greater than 30 degrees.
-This usually becomes more apparent after several months of healing, and can be caused by things like weight gain (excess skin or fat changing the shape in areas like torso, hips, stomach, or buttocks, may also occur along the incision line), or due to 'poor surgical planning and execution.'
+This usually becomes more apparent after several months of healing, and can be caused by things like weight gain or due to 'poor surgical planning and execution.'
+It is also more common in patients with obesity.
 Using a curved incision can reduce the chances of dog ears developing because it requires less gathering of skin to be done, but some patients dislike the appearance of the curved scar as it can mimic the appearance of breasts.

 Not uncommonly, a surgeon may revise the incision lines after 3 or more months of settling shows some residual problem areas.
 Other revisions may include changing 'slight irregularities,' such as reshaping of the nipple that may have stretched 'out of shape' due to too much upper arm/over the head arm movement, or general 'overextension' during the healing process (which may also cause asymmetry), bulges or puckering (typically along incision lines), failed nipple grafts (which may result in one or both nipples 'failing' to 'take' to the patient's healing chest), or scarring patterns a patient may not be happy with.